Joe Turner's Come and Gone: Character guide and analysis

-Martha Pentecost - Like Molly, Martha is an independent African-American woman.
+Martha Pentecost - Loomis' wife, Martha is about 28 and very religious and a member of the Evangelical church.
+She left the South and her daughter behind.
+Like Molly, Martha is an independent African-American woman.
 She attempted to escape the racial persecution but still finds it in the North.
 For strength, she rejects her African identity and turns to Christianity.
 She does what it takes to ensure her self-preservation and remains a strong, self-sufficient woman until the end.

-Joe Turner - Joe Turner is more of a representational character in this play than a literal character.
+Joe Turner - While Turner does not make an actual appearance in the play, he is often referred to with the expectation that the audience is aware of who he is.
+Joe Turner, the brother of the governor of Tennessee, would kidnap black men and force them into labor on his chain gang for seven years.
+Joe Turner is more of a representational character in this play than a literal character.
 By illegally kidnapping Black men, Turner represents the evil of the Southern, racist white man.
 He is based on the person of Joe Turney, brother of Tennessee governor Peter Turney.
 See pages 53ff. in Conversations with August Wilson: "Joe Turner was the brother of Pete Turner, who was the governor of Tennessee, who would press Negroes in peonage."
 Also, see W. C. Handy's autobiography, p.
 145: "It goes back to Joe Turney (also called Turner), brother of Pete Turney, one-time governor of Tennessee.
 Joe had the responsibility of taking Negro prisoners from Memphis to the penitentiary at Nashville.
 Sometimes he took them to the "farms" along the Mississippi.
 Their crimes when indeed there were any crimes, were usually very minor, the object of the arrests being to provide needed labor for spots along the river.
 As usual, the method was to set a stool-pigeon where he could start a game of craps.
 The bones would roll blissfully till the required number of laborers had been drawn into the circle.
 At that point the law would fall upon the poor devils, arrest as many as were needed for work, try them for gambling in a kangaroo court and then turn the culprits over to Joe Turney.
 That night, perhaps, there would be weeping and wailing among the dusky belles.
 If one of them chanced to ask a neighbor what had become of the sweet good man, she was likely to receive the pat reply, 'They tell me Joe Turner's come and gone.'"

+Content

 Style

-In a review of the Ethel Barrymore staging of the play, Clive Barnes comments on the language, idiom, and mix of naturalism and symbolism are beautifully staged and the cast is excellent at depicting the realistic play and develop it a heartrending climax.
+In a review of the Ethel Barrymore staging of the play, Clive Barnes commented on the language, idiom, and mix of naturalism and symbolism, complimenting the staging and the cast for developing the work to a heartrending climax.